 In the computer era, good typists are a dime a dozen.
 Every child can type these days.
 If you can write, someone else can type!
 So write down your story, or dictate it to someone, or type it if you can—but don’t let it be forever lost.

 So please, grandmas and grandpas, mothers and fathers, write out your memories for us!
 It doesn’t have to be perfect or professional—just do the best you can.
-We want to know what has made you the person you are.
+We want to know what made you the person you are.
 We want to see the world as you saw it, before we were born.
 We want to walk a mile in your shoes.
 We don’t want these stories to die with you.
 Share your lives with us!
 We want you to.

 "How can you help me write my life story?
 I don’t know how to begin or what to say!"

-I used to be a classroom teacher (including English) and I now do proofreading for a lawyer.
-So if you have memories that you can type, write out, or e-mail, then I can help you "clean them up" and put them together into a nice document that you can share with your family.
+If you have memories that you can type, write out, or e-mail, then I can help you "clean them up" and put them together into a nice document that you can share with your family.
 I can get your story copied and spiral-bound and mail you however many copies you need.
 Or I can email you the Word or PDF file and you can finish it as you like.
 Or it can be one section in your ancestry binder.
 Here are two samples (with the names changed): [Sample #1] [Sample #2]

 I have a simple guide you can follow.
-Just go through the guide and answer the questions in as little or as much detail as you choose, loan me some photos to scan to spice it up, and I'll do the rest!
+Just go through the guide and answer the questions in as little or as much detail as you want, loan me some photos to scan to spice it up, and I'll do the rest!